ErpNetDocs/tech/modules/my/calendar.md

 Within the Calendar, you can see each week labeled with its corresponding **BW number**, which stands for "Business Week number".

-In **Workweek** view, this label is positioned at the upper-left corner of the Calendar, clearly showing which week of the year this is.
+In **Workweek** view, this label is positioned at the upper-left corner of the Calendar, clearly showing which week of the year it is.

 ![picture](pictures/business_week_view.png)